 W) GPO Agreement/Minority Ownership Interest: During 2013, we entered into a new group purchasing organization agreement ("GPO") with Premier, Inc. ("Premier), a healthcare performance improvement alliance, and acquired a minority interest in the GPO for a nominal amount.
-During the fourth quarter of 2013, in connection with the completion of an initial public offering of the stock of Premier, we received cash proceeds for the sale of a portion of our ownership interest in the GPO, which were recorded as deferred income and included in liabilities on our consolidated balance sheet as of December 31, 2015 and 2014.
-The deferred income is being recognized, on a pro rata basis, as a reduction to our supplies expense over the expected life of the GPO agreement.
+During the fourth quarter of 2013, in connection with the completion of an initial public offering of the stock of Premier, we received cash proceeds for the sale of a portion of our ownership interest in the GPO, which were recorded as deferred income, on a pro rata basis, as a reduction to our supplies expense over the initial expected life of the GPO agreement.
 Also in connection with this GPO agreement, we received shares of restricted stock in Premier which vest ratably over a seven-year period (2014 through 2020), contingent upon our continued participation and minority ownership interest in the GPO.
-We are recognizing the fair value of this restricted stock, as a reduction to our supplies expense, in our consolidated statements of income on a pro rata basis over the vesting period.
+We are recognizing the fair value of this restricted stock, as a reduction to our supplies expense, in our consolidated statements of income, on a pro rata basis, over the vesting period.
+We have elected to retain of portion of the previously vested shares of Premier, the value of which is included in other assets on our consolidated balance sheet.
+Premier shares held by us after the restrictions have lapsed are adjusted, through accumulated other comprehensive income/loss, to the then current market value as of each respective balance sheet date (\$23 million and \$13 million as of December 31, 2016 and 2015, respectively).

 X) Provider Taxes: We incur health-care related taxes ("Provider Taxes") imposed by states in the form of a licensing fee, assessment or other mandatory payment which are related to: (i) healthcare items or services; (ii) the provision of, or the authority to provide, the health care items or services, or; (iii) the payment for the health care items or services.
 Such Provider Taxes are subject to various federal regulations that limit the scope and amount of the taxes that can be levied by states in order to secure federal matching funds as part of their respective state Medicaid programs.
 We derive a related Medicaid reimbursement benefit from assessed Provider Taxes in the form of Medicaid claims based payment increases and/or lump sum Medicaid supplemental payments.

-Under these programs, including the impact of Uncompensated Care and Upper Payment Limit programs, and the Texas Delivery System Reform Incentive program, we earned revenues (before Provider Taxes) of approximately \$137 million during 2015, \$295 million during 2014, and \$213 million during 2013.
-These revenues were offset by Provider Taxes of approximately \$137 million during 2015, \$140 million during 2014, and \$84 million during 2013, which are recorded in other operating expenses on the Consolidated Statements of Income as included herein.
-Prior to 2015, these Provider Taxes were recorded as a reduction to our net revenues.
-Accordingly, the Consolidated Statements of Income for 2014 and 2013 have been revised to reflect the current year presentation, resulting in an increase in net revenue and an increase in other operating expenses of \$140 million during 2014 and \$84 million during 2013.
-The aggregate net benefit from these programs was \$170 million during 2015, \$155 million during 2014, and \$130 million during 2013.
+Under these programs, including the impact of the Texas Uncompensated Care and Upper Payment Limit program, the Texas Delivery System Reform Incentive program, and various other state programs, we earned revenues (before Provider Taxes) of approximately \$327 million during 2016, \$307 million during 2015 and \$295 million during 2014.
+These revenues were offset by Provider Taxes of approximately \$166 million during 2016, \$137 million during 2015, \$140 million during 2014, which are recorded in other operating expenses on the Consolidated Statements of Income as included herein.
+The aggregate net benefit from these programs was \$161 million during 2016, \$170 million during 2015 and \$155 million during 2014.
 The aggregate net benefit pursuant to these programs is earned from multiple states and therefore no particular state's portion is individually material to our consolidated financial statements.
-In addition, under various dispropo
+In addition, under various disproportionate share hospital payment programs and the Nevada state plan amendment program, we earned revenues of \$53 million in 2016, \$46 million in 2015 and \$61 million in 2014.